Physics-informed Neural Networks with Periodic Activation Functions for Solute Transport in Heterogeneous Porous Media: Computational Experiments

 where $\beta_i$ are the roots of,

 Equations (\ref{analytical solution}) and (\ref{roots}) can be approximated using \cite{van1982analytical},

 where $A (x, t)$ is computed as,

-A PiNN with the periodic activation function and randomly distributed collocation points is then used to predict the solute transport in 1D described by Eq.~(\ref{1D advection–diffusion}) with the initial and boundary conditions given in Eq.~(\ref{1D BC}).
-A manual hyperparameter tuning process was practiced to find the best architecture based on the MSE accuracy measures.
-This process yielded a network with four hidden layers with \{32, 32, 16, 16\} neurons per layer, and 5,000 spatiotemporal random points within $0\leq x\leq1 and ~0 \leq t \leq 10$ as the collocation points to enforce the PDE loss term.
-We used identical weights for all the loss terms ($w_i = w_b = w_p = 1$), and used 5,000 spatiotemporal random points, collectively, to represent the boundary and initial conditions informing the loss terms.
+A PiNN with \textit{sin} activation function and randomly distributed collocation points (with a uniform distribution scheme in the specified domain) is used to predict the solute transport in 1D domain described by Eq.~(\ref{1D advection–diffusion}) with the initial and boundary conditions given in Eq.~(\ref{1D BC}).
+An iterative random-search hyperparameter tuning process is practiced to find the best architecture based on the MSE accuracy measures.
+This process yielded a network with four hidden layers with \{32, 32, 16, 16\} neurons per layer, 5,000 spatiotemporal random points within $0\leq x\leq1$ and $ 0 \leq t \leq 10$ as the collocation points to enforce the PDE loss term, 5,000 spatiotemporal random points to collectively represent the boundary and initial conditions informing the loss terms, and identical weights for all loss terms ($w_i = w_b = w_p = 1$).
+Another PiNN with similar architecture but using the \textit{tanh} activation function is also trained and tuned for comparison purposes, see Table \ref{tab:my-tableCase12}.
+For this PiNN model, the number of layers, neurons per layer, and collocation points are fixed, but the weights are allowed to change for better optimization.
+These assumptions make the comparisons fair in terms of both accuracy and training time.

-Figure \ref{fig:Results 103_1D} represents the concentration field in the ($\mathbf{x}, t$) domain predicted by PiNN.
-The PiNN's prediction is also compared with the ground truth (analytical solution given by Eq.~(\ref{A_1DSolution}) at different simulation times.
-The results of the comparison are shown in Fig.~\ref{fig:Results 103_1D}, which reveal a good agreement between PiNN's prediction and the ground truth resulting in $MSE = 1.15 \times 10^{-6}$ for the considered spatiotemporal domain.
-This confirms the accuracy of the trained PiNN model for this simplified problem.
-In the next test cases, the PiNN is applied to more complex problems representing the complexity of solute transport in porous media.
+Figure \ref{fig:Results 103_1D} represents the concentration field in the ($\mathbf{x}, t$) domain predicted by PiNN using \textit{sin} activation function.
+It also shows the PiNNs' prediction compared with the ground truth (analytical solution given by Eq.~(\ref{A_1DSolution}) at different simulation times.
+The comparison demonstrates a good agreement yielding $MSE = 1.15 \times 10^{-6}$ using \textit{sin} activation function and $MSE = 1.21 \times 10^{-6}$ using \textit{tanh} activation function for the entire spatiotemporal domain.
+As reported in Table \ref{tab:my-tableCase12}, for this 1D case, the PiNN with \textit{tanh} activation function approximates the solution with the same order of magnitude accuracy, but with nearly 25\% increase in training time captured based on three runs using a system with 3.00-GHz 48-core Intel Xeon Gold 6248R CPU, Nvidia Quadro RTX 8000 GPU, and 128 GB of RAM.
+In the next test cases, to better differentiate the models, the PiNNs are applied to more complex problems representing the complexity of solute transport in porous media.